keechma/keechma/guides/08-application-walkthrough.md

 Only thing that the `restaurant` controller does is loading of the restaurant based on the slug.

-It is reneder by the [`src/client/components/restaurant_detail.cljs`](https://github.com/keechma/keechma-place-my-order/blob/master/client/src/client/components/restaurant_detail.cljs) component.
+It is rendered by the [`src/client/components/restaurant_detail.cljs`](https://github.com/keechma/keechma-place-my-order/blob/master/client/src/client/components/restaurant_detail.cljs) component.

 On the page there will be a link that will take us to the restaurant order page.